Lego Dimensions: Plot

-The heroes free their friends from inside the Tri and destroy the Vortech piece, causing it to implode.
-After the Tri's defeat, Batman realizes that they will need all the help they can get to defeat Vortech, leading them to recruit the Twelfth Doctor (Peter Capaldi), Mystery Inc., the Ghostbusters, the space ship Defender, and GLaDOS (Ellen McLain) to their cause.
-While the Doctor, GLaDOS, and X-PO work on a plan to seal Vortech in a rift loop, the heroes head to Foundation Prime, fighting him along the way.
+The heroes free their friends from the Tri and destroy the Vortech piece, causing it to implode.
+Afterwards, Batman realizes that they will need all the help they can get to defeat Vortech, leading them to recruit The Doctor, Mystery Inc., the Ghostbusters, the spaceship Defender and GLaDOS to their cause.
+While the Doctor, GLaDOS and X-PO work on a plan to seal Vortech away in a rift loop, inspired by a time when he attempted to dispose of the heroes earlier, they head to Foundation Prime, fighting him along the way.
 With their allies' help, they are able to neutralize the Foundation of All Dimensions, which causes Foundation Prime's palace to collapse, infuriating Vortech.
-He grows to an enormous size and attacks the trio, but the Doctor is able to manipulate the portal technology and sucks all of them into a rift loop.
-Using special devices he, GLaDOS, and X-PO designed, the heroes are able to seal Vortech in an endless rift prison for all eternity, saving the multiverse.
+He grows to an enormous size and attacks the trio, but the Doctor is able to manipulate the portal technology and sucks all of them into the rift loop.
+Using special devices he, GLADOS and X-PO designed, the heroes are able to permanently incarcerate Vortech in an endless rift prison, saving the multiverse.

-In a post-credits scene, an unknown figure finds a piece of Vortech's body in the remains of Foundation Prime's palace.
-He picks it up and instantly becomes corrupted, yelling in pain as he converts into a Vorton being.
-Vortech's laughter is heard as the scene fades out, suggesting that the figure has been transformed into another version of Vortech.
+In a post-credits scene, an unknown figure finds a piece of Vortech's body, the same one that had survived the Tri's vanquishment, in the remains of Foundation Prime's palace.
+He picks it up and becomes corrupted, yelling in pain as it transfigures him.
+Vortech's laughter is then heard, implying that the figure has become a doppelgänger of him.

+Additional levels typically retell plots such as that of Back to the Future, Ghostbusters, an episode of The Simpsons and more.
+However, there are also some original storylines, which often tie back to the original Lego Dimensions story in some way.
+The Portal Level Pack features Chell and Wheatley being returned to Aperture Science following the events of Portal 2 and ultimately finding another rift generator that GLaDOS had recreated.
+In the Midway Games Level Pack, a character known as the Gamer Kid discovers that the doppelgänger of Vortech has tampered with an abandoned amusement arcade's games, causing their protagonists to enter the real world.
+The Sonic the Hedgehog Level Pack follows Sonic as he searches for his friends and the Chaos Emeralds, all scattered across the multiverse after an incident involving a Keystone Device that Doctor Eggman attempts to use for his latest scheme.
+The Doctor Who Level Pack is disconnected from the original story and focuses on the Doctor as he attempts to stop the Daleks' plot of converting Earth's population into more of their kind.